s0t7x/shroudtopia/readme.md

 }
 ```

-Each mod exposes its configuration options, which can be altered in `shroudtopia.json`.
+Mods expose their configuration options, which can be altered in `shroudtopia.json`.
 For instance, to enable or disable specific features for the basics mod:
 ```json
 "basics": {
     "active": true,